Home » What Causes Rats To Come in Your House?

 Rats will eat any food.
 However, rats are omnivores, meaning they can also consume animal protein.
 Protein-rich foods are good for their health because they’re filling, tasty, and aromatic.

-Red meat, chicken, and fish will be enticing to rats.
-They can pick up on the smell.
+Red meat, chicken, and fish will get the attention of rats, as they can pick up on the smell.
 Always keep meats refrigerated so that rats cannot contaminate them.

 Fruits And Berries